TomKnight-cap/gcp_hackathon_2025/README.txt

-To setup the environment on your local machine:
+To setup the environment on your local machine (once cloned):

 1. Install the adk
 sudo python3 -m pip install google-adk==1.2.1